henrikwidlund/NetEscapades.EnumGenerators2/README.md

 A Source Generator package that generates extension methods for enums, to allow fast "reflection".

 > This source generator requires the .NET 7 SDK.
-You can target earlier frameworks like .NET Core 3.1 etc, but the _SDK_ must be at least 7.0.100

 Add the package to your application using